expeerly/embeddocumentation/README.md

 See a spreadsheet example [here](https://docs.google.com/spreadsheets/d/1kXQ7DBHRILnurgFzuOjY3owplIlcU94W2a_1l2gwAxg/edit?usp=sharing).

 We have a retail partner portal in the pipeline that will allow you to login to our [platform](https://app.expeerly.com) and see all the available videos there.
-We don't offer an API at this stage, but if you're interested in using an API, please get in touch with us on [product@expeerly.com](mailto:product@expeerly.com).
+We don't offer a public API at this stage, but if you're interested in using the API, please get in touch with us on [product@expeerly.com](mailto:product@expeerly.com).

 ## 5. Choosing the Right Embedding Solution
 ### 5.1 Always free of charge